Explore the criminal justice bachelor's degree program at UW-Eau Claire

 - Police in society

 Learn more about the comprehensive criminal justice major in the UWEC course catalog.

 Thinking about a bachelor’s degree in criminal justice?
-Here are other programs you might be interested in exploring.
+Here are other programs you may be interested in exploring.